FormulaMonks/thicket/packages/thicket-pubications/posts/a-tale-about-dragons-and-Cataluña.md

 We found out we were dealing with a two headed monster!
 We tried some quick hacking, but nothing.
 We had wounded the creature, but it had resurrected.
 There were whispers of dragons being able to heal themselves, even of being able to grow a new head when one is cut.

 In addition to this error, our app felt slower than it used to!
 After creating a new GIF and clicking "save", it would take half a minute before it showed up in the list.
 It would take half a minute to show up on our friend's devices.
 Why was it so slow?
-Did it have something to do with this WSS error? _[How was it working at all, at this point, if the WebSocket wouldn't connect?]_
+Did it have something to do with this WSS error?

-Then we found this: https://github.com/ipfs/js-ipfs/issues/1029#issuecomment-331873395. _[Explain what this is, and how it's related to the WSS problem.]_
+Then we found this: https://github.com/ipfs/js-ipfs/issues/1029#issuecomment-331873395.
+The team at IPFS are constantly updating their code, we probably had _cached_ our IPFS repo settings from an old codebase and that caused the error to appear.

 We applied the suggested solution and the beast finally surrendered.
 Our beleaguered app was working again.
 We could share GIFs with each other, with no servers in between us.